Skip to content

 Inefficiency of the production of meat and diary

-Want to know more about the efficiency of meat, milk, eggs or cheese?
+You want to know more about the efficiency of meat, milk, eggs or cheese?
 Then you've come to the right place.
 It's not just compassion for innocent cows, pigs or chickens that motivates people to eat a plant-based diet.
-Ecological and ethical motives also play a major role.
-These include, above all, the extreme inefficiency of animal-based food production.
-Even if the system of the industry is trimmed for efficiency from the point of view of those responsible, the benefit for the world (society) is the exact opposite - regardless of whether we are talking about animals from the Factory farming or talk about an idyllic organic farm.
+Ecological-ethical motives also play a major role.
+These include, above all, the extreme inefficiency of animal food production.
+Because even if the system of the industry is trimmed to efficiency from the point of view of those responsible, the benefit for the world (society) is the exact opposite - and this regardless of whether we are talking about animals from the Factory farming or talk about an idyllic organic farm.

-In this article, I would like to briefly and concisely explain the most important facts about the efficiency of meat and other animal-based foods - and show you why exploiting animals to enrich our taste buds is a thing of the past.
+In this article, I'd like to briefly and concisely explain the most important facts surrounding the efficiency of meat and other animal foods - and show you why exploiting animals to enrich our taste buds is a phase-out model.
 Let's go!

-You can find a brief overview of the article here:
+In advance you can find a short overview of the article here:

 1. Background